 - Make sure your oil is not very hot because this will cause the mandazi to burn before cooking through

-- Cinnamon adds a mildly spicy and fragrant flavour.
+- Cinnamon adds a mildly spicy and fragrant flavor.

 - If you are using less oil.
 Make sure to flip the mandazis occasionally so the dough is fully cooked through.